Applying for care benefits

 - Measures at home: Which aids, adjustments or renovations can be useful?

 - Support for family caregivers: What are they entitled to?
-How can they be relieved?
+What relief and respite is available for them?

-If desired, the care advice can also take place at home, in an inpatient care facility, in a hospital, in a rehabilitation facility or via a video call.
+If desired, care advice can also be provided at home, in an inpatient care facility, in a hospital, in a rehabilitation facility or via a video call.

 How long does it take for a decision to be made?